hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 similarly be useful (to implement for example stacks and queues).

 ## SupportsX
-- Similar to the ReadOnly property of collections, it turns out to be convienient to have a SupportsX property for graphs for certain features, such as whether the graph supports parallel edges, self-loops, etc. rather than rely on types.
+- Similar to the ReadOnly property of collections, it turns out to be convenient to have a SupportsX property for
+   - graphs for certain features, such as whether the graph supports parallel edges, self-loops, etc. rather than rely on types.
+   - symbol tables for whether they support empty strings.

+Why an instance property?
+(And not for example, a type property?)
+   - It allows us to define types that can do either (perhaps be user configurable, or support it based on some other property, such as the type p♦arameters used for the type).
+   - It allows use to make tests easier to write against the interface, rather than the implementation.
+   - It makes it easier to work with the interface in general, so that we do not need to know the type to know whether it supports these features.
+This, in turn, makes it easier to work with privately defined wrapper classes.

 ## Readonly data structures
 - For each container type, I find I need a read only version pretty soon.